rdzhulai/drl-navigation/README.md

 ## Project Overview

-This project is developed as a part of the course "Intelligent Systems and Mobile Robotics" under the guidance of the Department of Cybernetics and Artificial Intelligence.
 The main objective is to implement and optimize a Deep Reinforcement Learning (DRL) algorithm for autonomous robot navigation in environments with static and dynamic obstacles.
 The project focuses on minimizing collisions and improving navigation efficiency using a Deep Q-Network (DQN).

 ## Table of Contents